Matt Beaty Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.59 team ERA that ranks 22nd across all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.56).

-- The Pirates surrender the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.